-So it’s been a little over a month since I started the 90 Day Music Licensing Challenge (1 month 3 days to be exact), and since there have been some interesting things in works.
+So it’s been a little over a month since I started the 90 Day Music Licensing Challenge (1 month 3 days to be exact), and since there have been some interesting things in the works.

 I’ve purposely ignored CD submissions because I’d like to send those all out at once rather than sporadically.
-I’ve also been submitting my demo(s) everywhere (that I see fit) and cuing up tracks to upload into the libraries I’ve been accepted into.
+I’ve also been submitting my demo(s) everywhere (that I see fit) and cueing up tracks to upload into the libraries I’ve been accepted into.

-I hate spinning my wheels, I like to know if my material is what the company/library needs (quality wise).
-I contacted each library and asked if I could send a demo in anyway.
+I hate spinning my wheels, I like to know if my material is what the company/library needs (quality-wise).
+I contacted each library and asked if I could send a demo in any way.

-To date there hasn’t been 1 library that has told me “no you can’t send a demo”.
+To date, there hasn’t been 1 library that has told me “no you can’t send a demo”.

 1 Month….
 62 songs… Still Not Enough!